cyberkatrina/Space-Balls-Game/README.md

 To fully run the project:

-1. Install the Processing Sound Library.
+1. Install the Processing Minim Library.
 2. Download the following files and put them in a "data" folder inside the project directory.

 <img width="223" alt="Screenshot 2023-03-12 at 9 59 59 PM" src="https://user-images.githubusercontent.com/113384816/224598320-8ffca0b6-4fe3-4b45-9ea2-5369f8c974b5.png">